Jameshughes2009/assignment-9/Develop/README.md

 ## Usage

-It a command-line application that dynamically generates a professional       README.md file from a user's input using the Inquirer package
+To create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer packageLinks to an external site..

 ## Contributing

-d
+Youtube Videos and My UofT Tutor Erik Hirsch

 ## Questions